glweems/dotenv/README.md

 Always looking for improvements but damn I love this setup

 ![](terminal.png)
-> Since I’m a tinker-er and indecisive I switch beween iTerm2 & Hyper becuase I love everything the guys at Zeit produce
+> Since I’m a tinker-er and indecisive I switch between iTerm2 & Hyper because I love everything the guys at Zeit produce

 ## Setup